yasirkula/UnityDynamicPanels/README.md

 `bool IsDocked { get; } }`: returns whether the panel is a docked panel or a free panel

 `PanelTab AddTab( RectTransform tabContent, int tabIndex = -1 )`: adds a new tab to the panel and sets *tabContent* as its content.
-If *tabIndex* is not specified, then the tab will be inserted to the end of the tabs list.
-Be aware that a newly created tab will have a default label/icon/minimum size and it is highly recommended to customize these values afterwards
+If *tabIndex* is not specified, then the tab will be inserted at the end of the tabs list.
+Newly created tabs will have default label/icon/minimum size values, so it is highly recommended to customize these values afterwards

 `PanelTab AddTab( PanelTab tab, int tabIndex = -1 )`: moves the specified tab to this panel